danxan/anthropomorphic-arm/README.md

-# Arm, Anthropomorphic, Single
+# Anthropomorphic arm

-The arm consist of 3 rotational joints and the wrist consist of 3 rotational joints.
+The arm and the wrist consist of three revolute joints each.

  Goals of the project: (estimated timeline of progress in parenthesis)
  - Create nodes for kinematics and dynamics, and successfully simulate a model in Gazebo.
 (1 month, march)